Professional Service Bureau Debt Collection Harassment?

 • Negotiating settlements with consumers

-• Filing lawsuits against consumers who fail to pay their debts
+• Filing lawsuits against consumers who don’t pay their debts

-It’s essential to understand that PSB, like many collection agencies, may use aggressive tactics to collect debts.
-However, consumers have rights under federal law, including the Fair Debt Collection Practices Act (FDCPA), which protects them from abusive or unfair debt collection practices.
-If you believe that PSB is using illegal tactics, you have the right to take action and protect yourself.
+It’s important to know that PSB, like many collection agencies, may use aggressive methods to collect debts.
+But consumers have rights under federal law, including the Fair Debt Collection Practices Act (FDCPA), which protects them from Professional Service Bureau debt collection harassment or unfair debt collection practices.
+If you think PSB is using illegal methods, you can take action and protect yourself.

-If Professional Service Bureau engages in any of the following tactics, you may have a case:
+If Professional Service Bureau uses any of the following methods, you may have a case:

 • Abusive debt collection practices, which are illegal under the Fair Debt Collection Practices Act (FDCPA).